-- Village situated in Nether Wyresdale Parish; - Small scale industrial village, on the border of Wyre Borough and Lancaster City Council; - · River Wyre central to the Conservation Area; and - Views limited due to rising topography.
+- Village situated in Nether Wyresdale Parish; - Small scale industrial village, on the border of Wyre Borough and Lancaster City Council; - River Wyre central to the Conservation Area; and - Views limited due to rising topography.

 These qualities have been identified within the Conservation Area Appraisal process, and both the Appraisal and this Management Plan will be subject to monitoring and review.
-This guidance draws on the themes identified in the Appraisal, and satisfies the statutory requirement of section 71(1) of the Planning (Listed Buildings and Conservation Areas) Act 1990, namely: "It shall be the duty of the local planning authority from time to time to formulate and publish proposals for the preservation and enhancement of any parts of their area which are Conservation Areas".
+This guidance draws on the themes identified in the Appraisal, and satisfies the statutory requirement of section 71(1) of the Planning (Listed Buildings and Conservation Areas) Act 1990, namely: "It shall be the duty of the local planning authority from time to time to formulate and publish proposals for the preservation Areas".